-The purpose of this course is to provide a combination of curriculum theory and practical application of teaching physical education for grades K-6 within the context of servant leadership and/or Biblical principles.
+Description: The purpose of this course is to provide a combination of curriculum theory and practical application of teaching physical education for grades K-6 within the context of servant leadership and/or Biblical principles.
 The student will develop a P.E. curriculum, unit plans, and daily lesson plans.
 Practical teaching experience will be gained through peer and elementary age teaching.
-Recommended: ED219.
-(Fall)

-HP346 Curriculum and Methods of Teaching Secondary Physical Education (7-12) 3 credits
+HP34 Curriculum and Methods of Teaching Physical Education- 3 credits Fall Elementary (PreK-6)